impopular-guy/vbson/_docs/vbson.md

 fn decode_to_bsondoc(data string) ?BsonDoc
 ```

+decode_to_bsondoc takes in bson string input and returns
+`vbson.BsonDoc` as output.
-Returns error if encoded data is incorrect.
+It returns error if encoded data is incorrect.

 [[Return to contents]](#Contents)